PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

 If no ``tls`` section is present, plaintext ``http`` connections are accepted on the listed addresses.

-If a ``tls`` section is present, clienst are required to use ``https`` to contact any of the address-port combinations listen in addresses.
+If a ``tls`` section is present, clients are required to use ``https`` to contact any of the address-port combinations listen in addresses.
 At the moment it is not possible to list additional properties of the TLS listener and encrypted key files cannot be used.

 The YAML settings